This webpage contains affiliate links. If you choose to make a purchase through our link, we receive a commission at no extra cost to you.

 Any trip to the United States would be incomplete without a visit to the country's most populous city, New York.
 Though often thought of as a concrete jungle, NYC is home to over 30,000 acres of parks, from the world-famous Central Park to smaller playgrounds and green spaces sprinkled throughout the boroughs.

 Visitors can spend days exploring the city's museums, monuments, and historical landmarks, from the Statue of Liberty to Ellis Island to the Brooklyn Bridge.
 And, of course, no trip to New York would be complete without taking in a show on Broadway or sampling the city's legendary food.
 From hot dogs and pretzels on the street to haute cuisine in Manhattan, there's something for everyone in New York City.
+If you're looking for more to do in New York City, see our complete article on things to do in NYC here.

 Nature lovers will enjoy exploring the city's many parks and open spaces or taking a trip to one of the nearby beaches or hiking trails.
 And with its abundant restaurants, cafes, and bars, San Francisco is the perfect place to enjoy a delicious meal or a night out on the town.